FelipeParreira/TheOdinProject/web-dev-101/web-dev-frameworks/blog-rails/README.md

 # Blogger 2

 This is the project of a simple blog, developed using the Ruby on Rails framework.
-Its purpose is to get familiar with the basic file structure and commands of Rails and with the deployment process with Heroku.
+Its purpose is to get familiar with the basic file structure and commands of Rails and with the deployment process with Heroku (click [here](https://warm-basin-63355.herokuapp.com/) if you want to see the deployed blog).

 It was developed following the steps outlined in the [Jumpstart Lab’s Blogger Tutorial](http://tutorials.jumpstartlab.com/projects/blogger.html), using Ruby 2.5.1 and Rails 5.2.0.